ganeti/ganeti/man/gnt-instance.rst

     ``-usbdevice`` option.
 See the **qemu**\(1) manpage for the syntax of the possible components.

+kvm\_extra
+    Valid for the KVM hypervisor.

+    Any other option to the KVM hypervisor, useful tweaking anything that Ganeti doesn't support.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS